SaahilParmar/CS50P/Problem Set 7/response/README.md

 * Note that you can install validators with: pip install validators
 Click Homepage to find your way to the library’s documentation.

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir response

+to make a folder called response in your codespace.
+Then execute

+$ cd response

+to change directories into that folder.
+You should now see your terminal prompt as response/ $.
+You can now execute

+$ code response.py

+to make a file called response.py where you’ll write your program.

 # How to Test